 situations; Uses reason even when dealing with emotional

-positive or negative situations; Listens and gets clarification;
+activities; Listens and gets clarification; Responds well to

 Exhibits sound and accurate judgment; Supports and explains

 reasoning for decisions; Includes appropriate people in

 -Adapts to changes in the work environment; Manages competing